Contents

 - After booting U-Boot, please press any key while showing “Hit any key to stop autoboot:” to enter U-Boot shell.

-env default -a; boot - If command and environment is correct, Linux kernel log will output.
+- If command and environment is correct, Linux kernel log will output.

 saveenv